sariph/CirclebackEmailSignature/README.md

 2. The phone numbers should be an exact match and would not consider country code, for example 1-888-888-888 is not equivalent to 888-888-888

+3. Some of the input file was updated for example URL should not be uppercase as suggested in the documentation, URL was replaced with url.
+There were few other minor changes to reflect to the standard.

 <b>Basic Program Steps Taken:</b>